 - 1. When used in this policy, reporting party refers to either the individual making a report but not the target of the incident(s) or to the person making a report who was the target of the incident(s).
 A complainant refers to the party/parties who was/were the target of the reported incident(s).
 In addition, the College may serve as a complainant.
 The person who is the target of the behavior may participate in all aspects of the process, including the appeal, when the College serves as the complainant.
 The term "complainant" is used when a Formal Investigation is being pursued.
-A respondent refers to the individual(s) accused of Prohibited Conduct. - Prohibited Conduct encompasses many forms of sexual misconduct, as the term was defined under prior Kenyon policies.
+A respondent refers to the individual(s) accused of Prohibited Conduct. - 2.
+Prohibited Conduct encompasses many forms of sexual misconduct, as the term was defined under prior Kenyon policies.
+Prohibited Conduct reflects the broader range of conduct covered by this policy, which includes sexual misconduct, intimate partner violence, stalking and retaliation.

-Kenyon College does not discriminate in its educational programs and activities on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, disability, age, religion, medical condition, veteran status, marital status, genetic information or any other characteristic protected by institutional policy or state, local or federal law.
+Kenyon College does not discriminate in its educational programs and activities on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and/or mental disability, age, religion, medical condition, veteran status, marital status, genetic information or any other characteristic protected by institutional policy or state, local or federal law.
 The requirement of non-discrimination in educational programs and activities extends to employment and admission.

-Published in July 2018 by the Office for Civil Rights and the Office of Communications.
+Published in July 2019 by the Office for Civil Rights and the Office of Communications.